 Richard wins the overall first prize which is a cash purse of AUS $2000, plus the Classic Landscape category first prize of $750, a total of $2750.
 No doubt this will be put to great use to extend his camera outfit or visit more exotic travel locations.

 Officially, the category winners were:

-2020 Classic Landscape Category Winner: Grant Galbraith
+- 2021 Classic Landscape Category Winner: Richard Tonkin

-2020 Revealing Nature Category Winner: Charles Jones
+- 2021 Revealing Nature Category Winner: Pedro Jarque Krebs

 And the strongest images of all, the photos the judges wished they’d taken themselves?
-There were just 18 Gold awards this year – and a special congratulations to them.
+There were just 26 Gold awards this year – and a special congratulations to them.

 The idea behind the judges’ comments is to give entrants an idea of where they might improve.
 Many of the Silver and Gold award winners simply receive a congratulatory note because sometimes there’s no need to provide feedback on what is already a very successful entry.
 However, for the Bronzes and many of the Silvers, we tried to isolate one main area in which the entry could be improved.
 Of course, there could be several areas entrants can investigate, so our comments are provided to encourage further research and advancement.
 We know there is always a let-down when you first get your results if they are lower than anticipated, but take a deep breath and read the comments again in a few days, trying to take on board what you could potentially improve next year.
 The judges have all gone through this process themselves – and they reckon it worked for them!

-Stay tuned for the 2021 awards and another chance to be the Better Photography Magazine Photo of the Year winner.
+Stay tuned for the 2022 awards and another chance to be the Better Photography Magazine Photo of the Year winner.